 As princeregent and ruler of Brazil, Pedro I lowered the taxes and made the Brazilian military forces as important as the Portuguese ones.
 Therefore, Portuguese politicians tried expel him from Brazil, just like they did to their father.
 However, after much political fighting, on the 9th of January, Pedro I stated that he would stay in Brazil.
 This day became known as Dia do Fico (“I Shall Stay” Day).

 He started a pro-independence movement with the aid of Brazilian politicians.
 Finally on September 7th of 1822, Pedro I was in a trip to São Paulo, and as you already know, there he proclaimed Brazil’s independence from Portugal.
 What you might not know is that there was a Brazilian war of independence after the proclamation.

 The war between the new Brazilian Empire and the United Kingdom of Portugal happened from February 1822 until March 1824 with our victory, when Portuguese forces surrendered giving Brazil independence from Portugal.

 The Independence Day Military Parade

-On the 7th of September, Brazilians usually go to the streets to celebrate wearing clothes with the colors of the Brazilian flag.
-We have the big Military Parade in Brasilia, the capital, with the presence of the President and each city also has its own parade.
-Here in Rio de Janeiro, for instance, the parade takes place at Centro, on Avenida Presidente Vargas.
+Every year, on September 7, groups go to the streets for the Brazil Independence Day celebration, wearing clothes with the colors of the Brazilian flag.
+We have a big Military Parade in Brasilia, the capital, with the presence of the President and each city also has its own parade.
+Here in Rio de Janeiro, for instance, the parade takes place at Centro, at Avenida Presidente Vargas.
 It’s a parade with lots of music and patriotic spirit and people come from all parts of the city to see.

 Another very common tradition on the Independence Day in Brazil is the Civic Parade.
 It takes place in various areas of the city, counting with the participation of students from all the schools in each region.